 Once Upon a Broken Heart succeeds brilliantly as an introduction to Garber's expanded Caraval universe.
 The book works as a standalone while setting up future installments, striking that delicate balance many series struggle with.

-Highly recommended for readers aged 14 and up who enjoy fantasy romance with emotional depth.
+Recommended for readers aged 14 and up who enjoy fantasy romance with emotional depth.
 The content includes some mature themes around manipulation and toxic relationships, but these are handled thoughtfully rather than gratuitously.
-Parents should know the book contains kissing and romantic tension but no explicit sexual content.
+The book contains kissing and romantic tension but no explicit sexual content.